Flavin mononucleotide: Food additive

 Flavin mononucleotide is also used as an orange-red food colour additive, designated in Europe as E number E101a.

 E106, a very closely related food dye, is riboflavin-5′-phosphate sodium salt, which consists mainly of the monosodium salt of the 5′-monophosphate ester of riboflavin.
 It is rapidly turned to free riboflavin after ingestion.
 It is found in many foods for babies and young children as well as jams, milk products, and sweets and sugar products.

+Medical uses

+Riboflavin 5'-phosphate (Epioxa) and riboflavin 5’-phosphate sodium (Epioxa HD) and are photoenhancers that are indicated for use in epithelium-on corneal collagen cross-linking for the treatment of keratoconus in people aged thirteen years of age and older, in conjunction with the O2n System and the Boost Goggles.

+Flavin mononucleotide, or riboflavin-5'-phosphate, is a biomolecule produced from riboflavin by the enzyme riboflavin kinase and functions as prosthetic group of various oxidoreductases including NADH dehydrogenase as well as cofactor in biological blue-light photo receptors.
+Riboflavin 5'-phosphate sodium is a mixture of the sodium salts of riboflavin, riboflavin monophosphates, and riboflavin diphosphates.

+Epioxa and Epioxa HD were approved for medical use in the United States in October 2025.